Kavanagh1949/astro-workshop/00-Install_and_Setup/README.md

 terminal prompt.
 You do not need to copy it; instead only copy the command to the right of `%`.

+## Updates to materials will be made through Thursday afternoon

+Please plan to download workshop materials Thursday ecvening after 5PM EDT or Friday morning.
+The required Python environment will **not** change.
+You can (and should) set that up now.

 ## If you want to use a conda-based python and do not have it instaleld

 The recommended distribution, because it is small and works out of the box on newer M1 macs, is `miniforge`.